Back

 Is Gemini free?

-Gemini is not a free platform; it generates revenue through trading fees and spreads.
-While there is no fee to create an account or maintain a balance, you will incur costs when buying, selling, or converting crypto.
-Standard orders carry a flat fee for small amounts and a percentage fee (typically 1.49%) plus a spread for larger orders.
-To keep costs low, users should use the ActiveTrader interface, which features much lower maker/taker fees starting at 0.20%.
-ACH and wire deposits are generally free, but debit card purchases carry a high 3.49% convenience fee.
+Gemini is not a free platform, as it generates revenue through trading fees and spreads.
+There is no fee to create an account or maintain a balance, but buying, selling, or converting crypto usually involves transaction costs.
+Standard orders carry a flat fee for smaller amounts and a percentage fee, typically 1.49%, plus a spread for larger orders.
+The ActiveTrader interface has a different maker-taker fee structure, with lower fees at some volume tiers.
+ACH and wire deposits are generally free, while debit card purchases carry a 3.49% convenience fee.

 Is Kraken better than Gemini?